rassabin/Behavioural-and-Cognitive-Robotics/README.md

 after set of experimant (which is equal to number of population).
 The problem is considered solved when any neural network from the population once holds the pendulum for 200 steps.

-With chosen parameters NN solve the each time.
+Chosen parameters allow us NN solve the each time.
 With decreaing number of hidden neurons the NN less and less solve task.
 Similar result with increasing the perturbance value, because it's harder to find the local optima with big step.